Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Redelegate

-When a delegator wants to transfer their bonded luna to a different validator.
-Redelegating Luna is instant and does not require a 21-day unbonding period.
+When a delegator wants to transfer their bonded Odis to a different validator.
+Redelegating Odis is instant and does not require a 21-day unbonding period.

 ## Rewards